How to Easily Fix Scratches in Hardwoods and Furniture

 The darker stain worked great because it looks like a natural spot in the wood.
 I'd recommend going darker than lighter if your wood is in between.

 The vintage dresser in our bedroom was looking a little beat up.
+I was noticing the wear and tear all over:

 Because this wood finish has a lot of dark variation like our floors, I knew the dark stain would blend right in.